Wondering what are the must sees in New Orleans?

 Here are some of the most famous spots:

-Cafe Du Monde
+~ Cafe Du Monde

-Royal House (best Bloody Mary’s on the planet!)
+~ Royal House (best Bloody Mary’s on the planet!)

 For $1.25 per person, in exact change, you can see a lot of the city.
 Try a Jazzy Pass for multiple-days.

 What is Mardi Gras?

-Mardi Gras refers to events of the Carnival celebration, beginning on or after the Christian feasts of the Epiphany and culminating on the day before Ash Wednesday, which is known as Shrove Tuesday.
+Mardi Gras refers to events of the Carnival celebration, beginning on, or after, the Christian feasts of the Epiphany and culminating on the day before Ash Wednesday, which is known as Shrove Tuesday.

 The Crescent City/ The Big Easy/NOLA Fun Facts:

-The Ursuline Convent, 1745, on Chartres Street, is the oldest example of French Style architecture still standing in New Orleans.
+~ The Ursuline Convent, 1745, on Chartres Street, is the oldest example of French Style architecture still standing in New Orleans.

 ~ “Balconies” are not supported by poles or columns and are just big enough for one person.

-“Galleries” are supported by poles that stretch to the sidewalk and are big enough for a party of people and are taxed by the city because the poles extend onto city property, but balconies are not.
+~ “Galleries” are supported by poles that stretch to the sidewalk and are big enough for a party of people and are taxed by the city because the poles extend onto city property, but balconies are not.

-The French Quarter is a National Historic Landmark filled with streets named after Catholic Saints and French Royalty.
+~ The French Quarter is a National Historic Landmark filled with streets named after Catholic Saints and French Royalty.

-Barthelemy Lafon, the Creole architect who planned the Garden District, was a pirate and a smuggler.
+~ Barthelemy Lafon, the Creole architect who planned the Garden District, was a pirate and a smuggler.

 ~ The Creole Townhomes on Royal Street are the 2 or 3 story brick or stucco buildings with balconies or galleries and rear courtyards.

-Creole cottages are small homes with four rooms that open up to each other, but have no bathrooms or kitchens.
+~ Creole cottages are small homes with four rooms that open up to each other, but have no bathrooms or kitchens.

-Shotgun homes are single and duplex homes with narrow rooms.
+~ Shotgun homes are single and duplex homes with narrow rooms.
 You could open the front and back door and shoot a gun right through the house.

-I promise you will have a fabulous time with the 14 things you must see in New Orleans!
+Have a fabulous time with the 14 things you must see in New Orleans!